-- Testing is necessary and can be a lengthy process.
+- DNA testing is necessary and can be a lengthy process.
 It can take between three and five weeks (or longer) to get your test results and start using the vitamins.

-- In order to have the most comprehensive and effective vitamin supplement brand, semi-regular bloodwork is recommended, probably every 6-12 months or so.
+- In order to have the most comprehensive and effective vitamin supplement brand, semi-regular blood work is recommended, probably every 6-12 months or so.
 However, this is not required.

 - While the microbeads might be ideal for those who struggle with swallowing large pills, the microbeads themselves take some practice to get used to swallowing.